bluetoxin/pen2/README.md

 }
 ```

-You can set a new (supported by rater) database for each rule.
+You can set a new (supported by pen2) database for each rule.
 Currently only memcached and redis are implemented.
 <br>